 Step Five: Season

-Remember we did not add salt to our rice and beans before COOKING, as salt can interfere with the cooking time.
-You want to add salt to the beans after pressure cooking to keep the beans nice and soft.
+Because we did not add salt to our rice and beans before COOKING, as salt can interfere with the cooking time, you will need to season the rice and beans after pressure cooking.
+I like to add salsa and taco seasoning for a Tex-Mex version, but you can season as desired.

-- Use a fork to fluff the rice and mix the rice into the beans.
-Using a fork will help keep the rice nice and fluffy.
+Use a fork to fluff the rice and beans and mix in the added seasonings.
+This will keep your rice nice and fluffy, instead of mushy.

 Instant Pot Rice and Beans make the perfect side dish to any Mexican or Tex-Mex meal.
 In fact, I often find myself making a meal out of my rice and beans.
 There are truly endless ways to serve this dish!
 Below are a few of my favorites.

-- Instant Pot Rice and Beans make an obvious side dish to dishes like Pork Carnitas, Instant Pot Steak Fajitas, Honey Lime Chicken Fajitas, Beef Tacos, or Shrimp Tacos.
+- Instant Pot Rice and Beans make an obvious side dish to dishes like Chicken Enchiladas Pork Carnitas, Instant Pot Steak Fajitas, Honey Lime Chicken Fajitas, Beef Tacos, or Shrimp Tacos.

 - Serve the rice and beans as a healthy, hearty, meatless meal.
 You can add additional flavor by topping it with shredded cheese, sour cream, and pickled jalapenos.